For more information check the volunteer package on http://ipbio.org.br/wp-content/uploads/Volunteer-Package-IPBio-Celine-10.pdf

 FreeWildlife Brazil Celine is looking for a web developer to add new content (such as a section with independent pages describing our projects); add new features to our website; improve the aesthetics; and organize the website structure.

-All volunteers are expected to participate in our animal Inventory.
 During your work at the organization there is a good chance you will encounter wildlife.
-All volunteer are expected to support in our fauna monitoring whereby sighting of wildlife should be noted and hopefully photographed in an attempt to identify species living in the area.
+All volunteers are expected to support in our fauna monitoring whereby sighting of wildlife should be noted and hopefully photographed in an attempt to identify species living in the area.
 It is important to know what birds are already on the reserve to understand the natural competition they will face as well as inventory their predators such as the oncilla.

 We are always looking for volunteers to help us develop our projects

 Volunteers will stay at the Darwin Guest House, situated on the reserve itself, which accommodates up to 8 people in 2 rooms, together with IPBio’s volunteers.
 This house has a bathroom with a hot shower and has a fully equipped kitchen where volunteers can cook.
 Volunteers are expected to do groceries and basic cleaning themselves.

 Volunteers pay in reais a charge of 425 reais a week for accommodation at the reserve (at January 2017 exchange rate this comes to 136 dollars a week however this does change due to currency fluctations).